ga4gh/va-spec/schema/defs/annotation/InformationEntity.rst

     **Information Model**

-Some InformationEntity attributes are inherited from :ref:`gks.core:Entity`.
+Some InformationEntity attributes are inherited from :ref:`gks.common:Entity`.

     .. list-table::
        :class: clean-wrap